pabens/consul-on-kubernetes/README.md

 ## What makes this work

 - 1 deployment per consul member
+- 1 persistentVolumeClaim per consul member
 - 1 service per consul member
 - 1 service to expose the consul UI
 - Use `spec.securityContext.fsGroup` to ensure the volume is writable by the consul process which is running as non-root.
+- Requires at least a 1.4 cluster for kubernetes.io/aws-ebs volume provisioner

 ```
 spec: